Kameleoon/cloudflare-worker-starter-kit/README.md

 ## Commands

+- `npm start` - Start the worker.
-- `npm start` - Start the worker locally.
+- `npm run start:local` - Start the worker locally.
 - `npm run deploy` - Deploy the worker to Cloudflare.
 - `npm run logs` - Display the logs of the worker.